HIPAA Training Resources: Facility Guide and FAQ

 - Perform internal audits.

-- Take corrective action and responding promptly to offense.
+- Take corrective action and respond promptly to offense.

 What to Include in Compliance Training

-Whether you’re creating HIPAA training for nurses and physicians, or your medical billers and administrative staff, remember to keep the course concise and simplified so employees can get a clear understanding of the content.
+Whether you’re creating HIPAA training for nurses and physicians, or for your medical billers and administrative staff, remember to keep the course concise and simplified so employees can get a clear understanding of the content.
 HIPAA rules are complex, so create learning material that covers the basic rules and how they affect your organization.
-Periodic internal compliance audits help leaders evaluate the program and compliance within your organization.
+Periodic internal compliance audits help leaders evaluate the program, while ensuring compliance within your organization.

-Consider including the following sections in HIPAA training for employees at your healthcare facility:
+Consider including the following sections in HIPAA staff training at your healthcare facility:

 - HIPAA overview